When I went to check the mail – there wasn’t any.

 While most of our neighbors live on straight gravel roads, our road follows the meanderings of Two-Drunk Creek until it dumps into the equally meandering Five-Drunk Creek.

-The creeks were to be nothing more than roadside ditches but when the contracts were let out, the young and inexperienced county administrator allowed an older and more experienced contractor to price the ditch by the linear foot.
+The creeks were to be nothing more than roadside ditches but when the contracts were let out, the young and inexperienced county administrator allowed an older and more experienced contractor to price the work by the linear foot.

 On the basis of glowing written reports, the young and inexperienced county administrator then extended the contract to hire three more drunks: resulting in Five-Drunk Creek.

 Today these creeks are mere dimples on the land, clogged by buckthorn and willows but what was once bad ditch work has become something extraordinary, the perfect habitat for the world’s largest species of snapping turtle.

 The first time I spotted one of these creatures I thought an immense boulder had blocked the road.
 Then it moved.
-I couldn’t believe anything that huge could maneuver under its own power until I witnessed it sprint after a deer.
+I couldn’t believe anything that huge could maneuver under its own power until it sprinted after a deer.

 The turtles are the only thing the guy with the road-grader respects.